open-synergy/opnsynid-fixed-asset-aeroo-report/fixed_asset_aeroo_report/README.rst

 To install this module, you need to:

-1. Clone the branch 8.0 of the repository https://github.com/open-synergy/opnsynid-fixed-asset-aeroo-report
+1. Clone the branch 11.0 of the repository https://github.com/open-synergy/opnsynid-fixed-asset-aeroo-report
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
-4. Go to menu *Setting -> Modules -> Local Modules*
+4. Go to menu *Apps -> Apps*
 5. Search For *Fixed Asset - Aeroo Report*
 6. Install the module